utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-on-prem-git-repo.md

 > Postman stores your authorized accounts so you can use them to connect to other repositories and services.
 Learn more about [managing connected accounts for remote repositories](#managing-connected-accounts-for-remote-repositories).

-## Managing connected accounts for remote repositories
+## Managing connected accounts for on-premises repositories

 After you connect an API to a remote repository, other editors of the API must authenticate to be able to contribute to the API.
 Postman will prompt editors to authenticate the next time they open the API.